Sebastijan Antić

-Sebastijan Antić (born 5 November 1991) is a Croatian footballer who plays as a defender.
+Sebastijan Antić (born 5 November 1992) is a Croatian professional footballer who plays as a centre-back for Liga 2 club PSMS Medan.

-Career
+Club career

 On 7 August 2019 it was confirmed, that Antić had signed with FC Atyrau in Kazakhstan.
 However, due to problems with getting his players license, he left the club again and signed with HNK Orijent 1919 two weeks later.

 In January 2020, Antic joined Sahab SC in Jordan.
 On 30 September 2020 SILA, a law company, confirmed that FIFA condemned the club to pay to the player outstanding remuneration and compensation for breach of contract..
 On 18 September 2020, he joined Al-Mesaimeer SC in Qatar.

+In August 2024, he officially signed a contract with Indonesian club PSMS Medan.